Introduction

 specifications in the doc-comments.
 You can test your

-.
+implementation using cargo test.
 Once you are confident that

 your implementation is correct, proceed to the next subphase.

-Do not use any additional items from std
+Do not use any additional items from std.

-should not use other items from std
+should not use other items from std or any other libraries.

 Our reference implementations for {read,write}_packet